 If any Cub Scout lacks the ability to pay the full camp fee he may apply for a campership.
-Campership applications are reviewed by a volunteer Council Campership Committee and are approved when a Scout or his parents cannot afford the camp fee.
+Campership applications are reviewed by a volunteer Council Campership Committee and are approved when a Scout cannot afford the camp fee.

-The Council Campership Committee will determine number and amount of camperships awarded.
+The Field Service Council Campership Committee will determine the number and amount of camperships awarded.
 This amount will depend on the number of requests and the amount of campership funds available.

 A campership application is included in each camp leader packet.
-Copies are available from the Council Service Center, or on the council website at www.michiganscouting.org
+Copies are available from the Council Service Center, or on the council website at http://michiganscouting.org/camperships/

-Applications for camperships must be received in the Council Service Center by April 1, 2017.
+Applications for camperships must be received in the Council Service Center by June 15, 2018.